seppenen/Pipeline_IAC/README.md

 ﻿
-This scripts creates azure cloud environment and deploy application container to kubernetes.
+This scripts creates pipeline in Devops portal, cloud environment during pipeline runtime and deploy application container to kubernetes.

 ## Following definitions will be created: